(Information for Prospective, New and Existing Clubs)

 To assist Clubs, ARCHERY SA has resources and training available:

 - membership & events fees calculator (updated)

 - online event entries (training available)

 For the purposes of the ARCHERY SA and Archery Australia affiliation fees which form part of the overall membership fee at your Club, the family rate is the equivalent of fees for two adult members.
-Therefore, in a family of three or more (with two registered adults), any persons under 18 years of age, in the same family is effectively at no extra fee.
+Therefore, in a family of three or more (with two registered adults), any persons under 18 years of age, in that family group are effectively at no extra fee.
 “Family” means 3 or more of the same family residing at the same address and includes dependent children under 18 years of age.
 It includes those who are related by blood, marriage (registered or de facto), adoption, step or fostering/guardian, and who are usually resident in the same household.
 Most Clubs have adopted this approach for their Club’s component of the membership fee.
 Check with the Club’s Membership Officer for details.

 $2 Threshold Reached – YES/NO